nguyentimmy/Detection-Engineering/2 - Detect Current Attack Trends Using Threat Intelligence/Detection on IOC.md

 ![Image](https://github.com/nguyentimmy/Detection-Engineering/blob/main/2%20-%20Detect%20Current%20Attack%20Trends%20Using%20Threat%20Intelligence/Photos/IOC-Coinminer.png)

 ### II.
 Creating the Query based on your needs
 Alternatively, you can use an [IOC parser on SOC Prime](https://tdm.socprime.com/uncoder-cti/) platform to convert into the list IOC to query that fits your SIEM/EDR Solution.
 It will help speed up the proccess.
+However, you can also create the query of your choice on your own.

 ![Image](https://github.com/nguyentimmy/Detection-Engineering/blob/main/2%20-%20Detect%20Current%20Attack%20Trends%20Using%20Threat%20Intelligence/Photos/IOC-Steps.png)